geeksblabla/geeksblabla.com/blablas/ep95/index.md

 published: true
 ---

 In this episode, we talk about Open Source and the annual event Hacktoberfest.
-We answer your questions about how to get started with Open Source, the best practices, and how it could help advancing your career.
+We answer your questions about getting started with Open Source, the best practices, and how it could help advance your career.

 ## Guests